Skip to main content

 <img alt="Run-Off Voting IVR Results" style="width:auto;">

 The last step is calculating the scores.
 The score is the percentage of total votes an option receives during the vote counting.
 Scores indicate a relative preference between different options.
 Only the winner of a Ranked poll will have a score greater than 50.
+In some cases the displayed percentages on the Option cards may not match the raw vote counts due to adjustments made in the instant runoff voting methodology.

 Benefits of a Ranked poll-